ElectronicSpaceCat/DIY-Reflow-Oven/README.md

 The controller:
 https://www.rocketscream.com/blog/product/tiny-reflow-controller-v2/

-Unfortunately the controllers were usually out of stock so I ordered some of the parts like the OLED screen and SSRs and completely rewrote the firmware to suit my needs and and to have more functionallity.
+Unfortunately the controllers were out of stock at the time so I ordered some of the parts like the OLED screen and SSRs and completely rewrote the firmware to suit my needs and and to have more functionallity.